-Within 24 to 48 hours from your return home, a CLSC nurse will contact you to check certain details (wound).
+Within 24 to 48 hours from your return home, a CLSC nurse will contact you to verify certain details (wound,...).
 Do not hesitate to contact your CLSC before this time should you have questions.
+If no one contacts you, you must phone your CLSC to ensure follow-up is provided.
 Depending on your condition a nurse may visit you, or you may have to go to the CLSC for follow-up on your physical condition and to receive the appropriate care (changing dressings...).
 If you have sutures or clips, they will be removed approximately 10 to 14 days after the surgery by the CLSC nurse.
 After the CLSC nurse's follow-up, if you notice drainage (leakage) from your wound, notify the CLSC nurse so she can check your wound.
 If there is leakage from your wound, taking a shower or a bath is not permitted.